NFL Draft Blog 2021: All the info about talent draw

 In addition, a large part of the event takes place in the open air.
 Fans sitting near the stage will be invited by teams and have to prove that they have been vaccinated.

-Incidentally, NFL Commissioner Roger Goddle has now received it as well, as reported by ESPN.
+Incidentally, NFL Commissioner Roger Goddle has now received her as well, ESPN reports.
 So a hug with the new NFL rookies is possible again.

 +++ APRIL 22: Zach Wilson comes to Cleveland +++